w3c/xml-entities/README.md

 # xml-entities

-The XML Entities specification is defines character entity names for use in XML generally and is teh source of the names defined in MathML and HTML.
+The XML Entities specification is defines character entity names for use in XML generally and is the source of the names defined in MathML and HTML.